codeforsanjose/economic-indicators-dashboard/README.md

    * [Structure](#structure)

 ### Goals
-1. Elected officials, policymakers, businesses, nonprofits and community members have access to accurate, recent data on San Jose economy.
+1. Elected officials, policymakers, businesses, nonprofits and community members have access to an "at-a-glance" snapshot of how the San Jose economy is doing.
+2. City staff have a central, standard source of economic data for reporting and policymaking purposes.
-2. Reduce OED staff time spent servicing one-off data requests.
+3. OED staff time spend less time servicing one-off data requests.

 #### How will progress toward goals be measured?
 1. Use of dashboard in discussions about San Jose economy (Committee and Council meetings, public meetings, etc)